khaors/geocompr/main.md

 Rasterization is a conversion between vector objects into rasters.
 <!-- extended intro -->

-The `rasterize()` function takes an `sp` object and converts it into a raster with dimensions, resolution and CRS determined by another raster object.
+The `rasterize()` function takes an `sp` of `sf` object and converts it into a raster with dimensions, resolution and CRS determined by another raster object.

 `rasterize()` also takes a `fun` argument which specifies how attributes are transferred to the raster object.

 <!-- - vector to raster -->